Everything you need to know about the Samsung Galaxy Tab S3

 The best we have to go on right now is a Sammobile report that says Samsung is planning to debut the new tablet in the first quarter of 2017, although an exact date isn’t given.
 Unfortunately, most of the information we've seen on the Galaxy Tab S3 release so far has been inaccurate.

 Then in November, a batch of Samsung tablets earmarked for ‘research and development’ purposes was shipped into India, as revealed by local import/export tracker Zauba.
 What’s interesting is that the model number of the tablets is SM-T825, which doesn’t match up with any existing Samsung tablet.

 According to Zauba, each Samsung SM-T825 tablet is valued at 34,138 Indian Rupees, which translates to around £400 – that marks the devices as high-end.
 All units were shipped from Samsung’s home turf of South Korea, and there were eight tablets in total.

-There are a number of prime opportunities to launch a new tablet next year, although two stand out particularly.
-The first is CES 2017, the Las Vegas tradeshow that will run from January 5 to January 8 next year.
+There are a number of prime opportunities to launch a new tablet this year, although two stand out particularly.
+The first was CES 2017, the Las Vegas tradeshow that ran from January 5 to January 8 – the Tab S3 was a no-show, unfortunately.
 The second is MWC 2017, a Barcelona-based conference scheduled for February 27 to March 2.
-It wouldn’t be surprising to see a new Galaxy Tab launch at either event.
+It wouldn’t be surprising to see a new Galaxy Tab launch here.